 Including figures in your report is often both pedagogic and makes it easier to read.
 You should only include figures that will contribute to the report.
 Each figure must have a figure number, text and reference (if you haven't produced the figure yourself) as can be seen in figure 1.
-Figure axes must have a notation and a unit, e.g. "Propagation length [mm]".
-You must also refer to your figures in your text at least once to make it easy for the reader to follow.
+You must also refer to your figures in your text at least ones to make it easy for the reader to follow.